stickaround/Netric_Backend/server/docs/Mail/Mail.md

     $textPart->setCharset("UTF-8");

     // Create a content message for the parts
-    $content = new new Mime\Message();
+    $content = new Mime\Message();
     $content->addPart($textPart);
     $content->addPart($htmlPart);

-    // Create mime message and add the content and the attachments as seperate parts
+    // Create mime message and add the content and the attachments as separate parts
     $mimeMessage = new Mime\Message();

     // Add text & html alternative